gerryvel/SR-Aktor/README.md

 - PGN 65288
 - PGN 65290 CZone

-In addition, all data and part of the configuration are displayed as a website.
+In addition, the operation of the relays, data and settings can be accessed via the website.

 ## Based on the work of